-The source requirement DM-4 in [ANSI/ISA-62443-4-1] is shown above in Table 4.
 The following description of the SDA-S validation activity is found in the column labeled "Component or System Validation Activity" for SDLA-DM-4 in [SDLA-312].

 View the list of security issues found during development.
 Verify that a severity was established for all issues and that all issues with a severity above the established level of residual risk were either fixed or addressed in some other manner.
 Also, verify that all issues of the appropriate severity have been addressed based on the required security level of the product as defined in the development organization verification activity defined for this requirement (e.g. if SL-C = 1, all critical issues identified are either corrected or the reason for them not being relevant has been documented).